“How much?” the prospective client asked.

 Usually we dig deep on a clients situation through a 15 minute discovery session or using this brief form.
 It allows us to understand the goals and objectives for the website.
 Everyone can get on the same page.

-So how much should a good website cost?
+So how much should a good website design cost?

 The issue of cost is a tricky one.
 On the one hand, you have a client who is trying to get a product for the lowest possible cost and the best possible solution.
 The flip side to this is a digital agency that is paying staff and trying to maximise profitability while still delivering a great product.
 It should be win, win for both parties.
 Don’t forget that the agency has considerable overheads to cover, especially if you are employing a company with several staff who have the different skills your project will require.